 B.1.
-General Governance Arrangements
+GENERAL GOVERNANCE ARRANGEMENTS

 B.1.1.
-Board of Directors
+BOARD OF DIRECTORS

-The Board of Directors of OIL, which is the entity responsible for fulfilling the governance requirements at the level of the Group, is the focal point of the Group's corporate governance regime and is ultimately responsible for all decisions made regarding its governance.
+The Board of Directors is the entity responsible for fulfilling the governance requirements at the level of the Group.
+It is also the focal point of the Group's corporate governance regime and is ultimately responsible for all decisions made regarding the company's governance.
 The Board may delegate some decision-making responsibility to sub-committees or senior management.
 However, delegating authority or responsibility does not relieve the Board of its own duties and responsibilities and it remains ultimately accountable for the performance and conduct of the Group.
 To this end it must have regular and robust interaction with sub-committees and management requesting information from them proactively and challenging information provided, and the status quo, where necessary, to satisfy itself that the systems established by it have been effectively implemented as intended and that compliance is being continually monitored.